Lomulule Well Rehab – South Sudan

 This is part of Phase 2 of our South Sudan Well Rehab Program.
 The program began with the Tore region, which became the center of a new wave of violence.
 These new projects are being done along the Yei River, of Yei State.
 We continue with multiple well rehabs in Yei County where many are displaced from the last two years of violence in the Unity and Jonglei States.

 This well repair has been completed.
-Click the link to read about the #CONCLUSION.
+Scroll down below to read about the #CONCLUSION.

 Lomulule, Yei River County, Yei State, South Sudan

 The Lomulule village is a small village comprised of 45 households, home to 305 multi-ethnic people.
 The families mainly consist of Kakwa’s.
 When you leave Yei Town and head west down the main road to Meridi, you’ll find Lomulule.
 It is a village surrounded by maize, cassava, sorghum, millet, and trees that drop ground nuts for harvesting.
 Even with the produce-agricultural roots, many of the youth in the community hunt to make up for the crops that wilt when the wet season ends.

 Most of the community are youth, focused on improving every aspect of their village, despite the political and economic crises waging around them.
 Hard-working, many of the residents continue to add to their workload by owning small-scale shops to encourage trading in the area.
 While many residents are forward-thinking in economic growth, they are still struggling financially, living in small mud huts with handwoven grass roofs.

 With only one borehole to provide for all 305 community members, the clean, deep well has broken and created a strenuous burden for the village for the past three months.
 Now, the residents are forced to find their water from the unreliable streams and contaminated shallow wells far outside the village.